 San Francisco Tlaltenco is one of Tláhuac’s seven pueblos originarios.
-It’s technically far older than Tenochtitlan, having likely been settled by 100 CE.
-Today it’s one of the few pueblos originarios to have its own Metro station.
-It’s position just beneath Tetlalmanche, Volcano de Guadalupe, part of the Sierra de Santa Catarina, mean that it’s also a scenic and even dramatic place to visit.
+It’s technically far older than Tenochtitlán, having likely been settled by 100 CE.
+Today, it’s one of the few original towns to have its own Metro station.
+It’s position just beneath Tetlalmanche, Volcano de Guadalupe, part of the Sierra de Santa Catarina, means that it’s also a scenic and even dramatic place to visit.

-The name comes from the Nuauhtl words tlalli (land) and tentli (shore).
-Thus, it’s often translated as “On the shore of the Earth” or “on the shore of the hills.”
+The name comes from the Náhuatl words tlalli (land) and tentli (shore).
+Thus, it’s often translated as “on the shore of the earth” or “on the shore of the hills.”

 The current town was established in 1435.
 Cortés is said to have passed through on November 7, 1519.
-By 1525, the town was refounded by a group of Franciscans.
-Work was begun on the church in 1547 and the town and church were dedicated to San Francisco of Assisi.
+By 1525, the town was re-founded by a group of Franciscans.
+Work was begun on the church in 1547 and the town and church were dedicated to Saint Francis of Assisi.

 The famous Puerta de Tláltenco dates from the late colonial period.
 This was used as a tax and customs duty post.
 Most of the produce from Tlaltenco would have left the city by canoe, but as livestock became particularly important, taxes were charged on them during shipment.

 In 1899, the town was made the municipal seat, overseeing affairs in Tezonco, San Nicolás Tolentino, Zapotitlán and Yecahuizotl.
 These were all parts of Xochimilco, until 1903 when it was annexed to Iztapalapa.

 The town participated in the armed conflict of the Revolution between 1913 and 1916.
 A Zapatista detachment were stationed here for most of that time.